 Turn Note: Actions taken by the swimmer while on the wall which would usually result in disqualification are usually legal.
-For example, a swimmer might remove goggles with one arm or stand up and would not be penalized.
+"On the wall" refers to the time between a legal ending to a length of the pool and the clear legal start of the succeeding length.
+Moving the body off the wall does not necessarily end the turn.
+For example, the swimmer might let go of the wall, remove the goggles, stand up, retouch the wall, etc. and would not be penalized.